Excursion in the inland of the Costa Dorada

 The monastery’s origins date to 1158, when the Lords of Montagut y de Albá donated the village of Santes Creus to the monks of Valdaura.
 The papal decree that was required to establish a monastery was made by Pope Alexander II, and construction of the monastery began in 1174.
 The complex was completed in 1225.
-The complex, built in accordance with Cistercian principles, included a church, a cloister, chapter house, and dormitory.
-There were also a refectory, parlor, and scriptorium (writing hall).
+The complex, built in accordance with Cistercian principles, included a church, a cloister, a chapter house, and a dormitory.
+There were also a refectory, parlour, and scriptorium (writing hall).
 The complex is built in honey-coloured stone, and the main buildings, including the church, have rooflines finished with crenellations.

 Must to see: landscapes and nature

 The picturesque landscapes of Prades and Siurana, the rugged mountains of Tivissa, Cardo and Ports de Tortosa and the delta of the river Ebro with its labyrinth of lakes offer strong emotions.
 In particular:

 There is a place in the world where silence and adventure are curiously rhymed, where a romantic village is flanked by a perfect territory for climbs and sports routes.
 That pearl with medieval architecture is Siurana.
 This village is a treasure protected by invading mass tourism in that of Tarragona, one of the most beautiful places in Catalonia.
 A corner of Spain where you can unplug and discover a timeless microcosm, where everything seems to stand still for centuries, almost as if the clock here had set off with its inexorable ticking.